huijunchen9260/dmenufm/README.md

 ### CommandLine

 `CommandLine` to execute any command in dmenufm.

+GUI application will open only one windows, and terminal application will open a terminal for this command.

 If you find the terminal command doesn't appear in your terminal, you need to modify `executecmd` function in `dmenufm`.